Mjavala/muri-frontend/readme.md

   - "127.0.0.1:5342:5342"
 ...
 ```

-After going to your domain or IP address in a browser, you should see the password request to get into the console.
-From inside you can perform CRUD operations on the data and familiarize yourself with GraphQL via the built in playground.
-After these changes have been made, you can update the containers with the following command:
+After these changes have been made, you can update the containers with the following command.
 ```
 docker-compose up -d
 ```
+Then going to your domain or IP address in a browser, you should see the password request to get into the console.
+From inside you can perform CRUD operations on the data and familiarize yourself with GraphQL via the built in playground.

 ## Hasura Console
 As for using the hasura console, you can create tables and databases: